Useful information for preparing an application budget

 - Sites, buildings or other capital expenditure.

-- Student tuition fees, unless associated with an application for Arts Scholarships, Research Project Grants, Study Abroad Studentships, or with a nomination for a Philip Leverhulme Prize.
+- Student tuition fees, unless associated with an application for Arts Scholarships, Research Project Grants, Study Abroad Studentships, Research Leadership Awards, or with a nomination for a Philip Leverhulme Prize.

 - Support for the organisation of a conference, seminar, workshop, exhibition or sandpit, unless these are directly associated with: Early Career Fellowships, Philip Leverhulme Prizes, Visiting Professorships.